Dales High Way - Skipton to Settle (★★★★★)

 I think this is Warrendale Knotts

-But now I have the chance for one look back towards Attermire Scar, before heading on and starting my descent down into Settle.
+As a way to end the day this has been pretty good - and from here it is now only a mile or so to Settle.
+And now I have one last look back towards Attermire Scar, before heading on, and starting my descent down into Settle.

 Final look back